 Can a crib be against a wall?

-You will likely find that the most convenient place to put your baby’s crib is against a wall.
+You will likely find that the most convenient place to put your baby’s crib is against a wall away from a vent away from a vent.
 For the most part, this is perfectly safe so long as you check to make sure there are no other hazards nearby.
 Some hazards to consider are:

 - Power outlets: All outlets in the room should be covered or use safe plates.